vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

 You will need a minimum build agent version of `2.115.0` with .NET Core SDK `2.0` or later.
 When targeting build agents without the SDK, you can use the **.NET Core SDK Installer** task to install it.
 Generally the Hosted Linux, Mac and Hosted VS2017 agent queues already provide it, however please refer to Microsoft documentation regarding what capabilities are provided by which hosted agent pools.

-## Add Octo Command Line tool
+## Add Octopus CLI tool

-The Octopus tasks require the Octo Command Line tool, which can be supplied any of the following ways:
+The Octopus tasks require the Octopus CLI tool, which can be supplied any of the following ways:

-* Add the **Octopus tools installer** task to the build pipeline, before other Octopus tasks.
-If you leave the version as `embedded`, a built-in copy of the Octo command line tool will be supplied to the other tasks.
+* Add the **Octopus CLI installer** task to the build pipeline, before other Octopus tasks.
+If you leave the version as `embedded`, a built-in copy of the Octopus CLI tool will be supplied to the other tasks.
 If you set the version to `latest` or a specific number like `6.10.0`, that version will be downloaded and supplied to the other tasks.
 If the download fails, the built-in copy of the tool will be used.
-* Update the system `PATH` environment variable to include a folder containing `Octo.exe` or `Octo.cmd`, on all systems running VSTS agents.
+* Update the system `PATH` environment variable to include a folder containing the Octopus CLI, on all systems running VSTS agents.
 You will need to restart the `VSTS Agent` service (or the whole system) for the change to take effect.
-* If the Octo command line tool is not supplied, the Octopus tasks will attempt to download the latest version themselves.
+* If the Octopus CLI tool is not supplied, the Octopus tasks will attempt to download the latest version themselves.

 ## Add a service connection to Octopus Deploy